 6-17.
 Data Reduction.
 The mean of the five raw readings is recorded on the line marked M in Figure 6-11.
 Each reflector has a correction factor that must be applied to the mean of the raw readings to take into account the errors that are due to the reflection of the light wave and the condition that arises when the reflector prism is not directly over the plumbed monument.
-This correction is either added to or subtracted from the mean to give $D_s$ .
-The corrected mean distance is then corrected to the spheroid distance $D{obs}$ and finally $D{obs}$ is corrected for temperature and pressure to $D{corr}$ .
+This corrected mean distance is then corrected from the mean to give D_s .
+The corrected mean distance is then corrected to the spheroid distance D{obs} and finally D{obs} is corrected for temperature and pressure to D{corr} .
 Throughout the calculations the station and elevation of the monuments for both the EDM instrument and the reflecting prisms should be kept as well as the height of the instruments and the temperature and pressure at the time of the readings .